 EXISTING SITUATION AND INTRODUCTION

-Crystal collimation is being studied as a possible improvement of the LHC collimation system for HL-LHC.
-Bent crystals might be used as primary collimators (TCPs) to channel halo particles onto a single collimator absorber, as opposed to the present TCP that scatter halo particles onto several secondary collimators.
+Crystal collimation is being studied as a possible improvement of the LHC collimation system for HL-LHC [1].
+Bent crystals might be used as primary collimators (TCPs) to channel halo particles onto a single collimator absorber, as opposed to the present TCPs that scatter halo particles onto several secondary collimators.
 This scheme is particularly interesting for heavy-ion beam collimation.

-Four crystals are presently installed in IR7 in a test stand that has been operational since the beginning of the LHC Run II.
-The installation of this system was carried out in three campaigns detailed in [2,3]:
+Four crystals (TCPCs) are presently installed in IR7 in a test stand that has been operational since the beginning of the LHC Run II.
+The installation of this system was carried out in three campaigns detailed in [2,3,4]:

-LS1: initial installation of two TCPC on beam 1 and preparation of cables for possible upgrade of the system (new detectors) [];
+LS1: initial installation of two TCPC on beam 1 and preparation of cables for possible upgrade of the system (new detectors) [2];